Academic Reading

 The basic ideas of SQ3R are:

-1. Survey: Prepare for reading.
-Glance through the chapter or module and read any questions about the chapter before you actually start reading.
+1. Survey: glance through the chapter or module before you start reading.

-5. Review frequently.
+5. Review: study by going to a heading or sub-heading in your chapter, module or notes and recalling and explaining the material to yourself aloud.
+Review frequently!
 Educational research shows that many short study sessions are more effective than one long study session.

 If you’d like more details about using SQ3R or want to learn about more strategies to improve your academic reading, connect with the learning skills coordinator on your campus.